SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

 Now we can move on to installing the interesting things!

 ## Step 2.
 Homebrew
 Homebrew is the 'missing package manager' for OS X. Some people don't like it because it encourages a lack of understanding about where and how packages are installed/configured, which can lead to difficulties in debugging if something goes wrong.
-I tend to like it because it is quick and easy to use, and I generally have more confidence in other people's ability to put together a Homebrew package in an intelligent way, than I do in my own ability to hack together a solution.
+That is a valid concern, but I tend to like it because it is quick and easy to use, and I generally have greater confidence in other people's ability to put together a Homebrew package in an intelligent way, than I do in my own ability to hack together a solution.

-At the time of writing, the produce to install Homebrew on your system is listed on the [Homebrew Homepage](http://brew.sh/).
+At the time of writing, the produce to install Homebrew is listed on the [Homebrew Homepage](http://brew.sh/).
 If what I have below doesn't work, it may be worth checking back there to see if the procedure has changed.
 Anyway, this worked for me (note that you will be prompted for your password):

     $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-If successful you should get it should tell you to run `brew doctor`, so do that:
+If successful it should tell you to run `brew doctor`, so do that:

     $ brew doctor

 When that is done you should get: `Your system is ready to brew`, YAY!

 ## Step 3.
 Git
 Git is the version control system used to manage all the independent code contributions made by awesome people like you!
-To before installing anything with Homebrew you should update your package lists with:
+So before installing anything with Homebrew you should update your package lists with:

     $ brew update